JTR2024/insurance-sentiment-dashboard/README.md

 ## Overview

-This project demonstrates how generative AI can be used to simulate and analyze customer sentiment in the insurance industry using synthetic data and a GPT-4o classifier.
+This project demonstrates how generative AI can be used to simulate and analyze customer sentiment in the insurance industry.
+It uses synthetic data and GPT-4o for classification, and presents the results in an interactive dashboard.
+It includes:

-It features:
 - A custom data pipeline for generating realistic insurance feedback
 - Sentiment classification using GPT-4o
-- An interactive Streamlit dashboard for exploring sentiment trends by company
+- A Streamlit dashboard for exploring sentiment trends by company

 ## Features